hash-noob/whiskygoogles/README_IMAGE_DOWNLOAD.md

 ## Integration with Frontend

 The frontend expects images to be available at `/downloaded_images/image_[ID].jpg`.
-After running the script, the images will be correctly placed for the frontend to use them
+After running the script, the images will be correctly placed for the frontend to use them when displaying search results from both image and text searches.